Saul Goodman: Development

 Breaking Bad established little of Saul's origins, but revealed that Saul Goodman was not his real name and that his real last name was McGill.
 This gave Gilligan, Gould, and Odenkirk a chance to flesh out more of Jimmy's backstory for Better Call Saul.
-Odenkirk and Gilligan set Jimmy's hometown as Chicago, in part as it was Odenkirk's own hometown as well as a homage to the notorious corruption in the political history of Chicago as inspiration for the character.
+Odenkirk and Gilligan set Jimmy's hometown as Chicagoland (specifically Cicero), in part as Odenkirk was from nearby Berwyn, as well as a homage to the notorious corruption in the political history of Chicago as inspiration for the character.

 In 2014, as a publicity stunt for the launch of Better Call Saul, a billboard for "James M. McGill, Attorney at Law" was placed in Albuquerque, mimicking a billboard that appeared on the series, with a phone number connecting to a voicemail message recorded by Odenkirk.

-In conceiving the story for El Camino: A Breaking Bad Movie, while looking for the most important characters in Jesse Pinkman's life, due to the film continuing his story after the events of the Breaking Bad series finale, Gilligan considered to include Saul, feeling that using him in the story would have been great.
-However, Gilligan eventually desisted from including Saul due to being unaware of the potential plans Gould and the Better Call Saul writers could have for the character in his show, as Gilligan left the writers' room of the show after the third season.
+In conceiving the story for El Camino: A Breaking Bad Movie, which continues Jesse Pinkman's story after the events of the Breaking Bad series finale, Gilligan considered including Saul, feeling that using him in the story would have been great.
+However, Gilligan eventually desisted from including him due to being unaware of the potential plans Gould and the Better Call Saul writers could have for the character in his show, as Gilligan left the writers' room of the show after the third season.